jSYS - A complete chroot jails system for GNU/Linux

 jSYS, or jSYSTEM, is a software to create virtual file system layouts and to lock applications in them.

-It's important to note that jSYS isn't a virtualization software like XEN, KVM or VMware, because jSYS is made for another purpose. jSYS is made to better isolate applications working in the system.
-Even if jSYS doesn't replace virtualization applications, it's indeed able to work in virtualized environments (and in non-virtualized environments) to give a better protection by isolating the single running applications.
-Virtualization tools are made to isolate the host operating system from the virtualized operating systems (the guests). jSYS is made to give a high-level virtual filesystem to a running application.
+It's important to note that jSYS isn't a kernel-space virtualization software like XEN, KVM or VMware, because jSYS is made for another purpose. jSYS is made to better isolate user-level applications working in the system.
+Even if jSYS doesn't replace virtualization applications, it's indeed able to work in virtualized environments (and in non-virtualized environments) to give a better protection by isolating the single running applications in user-space.
+Virtualization tools are made to isolate the host operating system from the virtualized operating systems (the guests). jSYS is made to give a personalized high-level virtual filesystem to a running application.

 jSYS is a user-level application working at ring-3 and it doesn't require you to compile any kernel module or to patch in any way the kernel you're currently using.
 To run jSYS is only required the administrative permission (the access to the root account) to install the software.
 Once installed the software will work using FUSE to create one or more userspace filesystems.
 Any number of applications can be started from the inside of a virtual filesystem, and these applications will see and access only the files they've been allowed to access.
 All running applications are locked in the virtual filesystem in a similar way to the “chroot” tool, but in a much more safe and accurate way.
 Please, refer to the technical documentation for more technical information.